Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Model

-Next, we will show that training the partially randomized EBM with a noise contrastive loss function will converge to some consistent set of limits whose representations are only different by a universal constant.
-This is sufficient for the regression models to remain consistent because a model is indifferent to conditioning on a random variable, or the same random variable plus some constant.
+\begin{proposition} For any continuous density function $p:\mathcal{X}\rightarrow \mathbb{R}^+$, $k\times k$ random orthogonal matrix $B$, and $\epsilon>0$, there exists $p_{\theta,j} \in \mathcal{P}(\beta_j)$ such that $\sup_{x\in \mathcal{X}} |p(x) - p_{\theta,j}(x)|\leq \epsilon$ for all $j\in [k]$. \end{proposition} Next, we will introduce a training strategy for our partially randomized EBM, which will enable the learnt representation model to converge to a limiting set in which any functions are only different by some constants $C$ like $f_{\theta}$ and $f_{\tilde{\theta}}$ in \eqref{equ:id}.
+This will enable the follow-up CATE estimates to converge consistently because the regression models $\hat{\mu}_0,\hat{\mu}_1$ (and $\hat{\pi}$) are indifferent to conditioning on a random variable, or the same random variable plus some constant vector.
 Furthermore, by standardizing the learnt representations, we can fix their mean to 0 and their variance to 1 in any sample size.
-Given that the representations have mean 0 and variance 1, by partial identifiability and consistency, the representations obtained from different runs of the experiments will have a correlation close to 1 at each dimension in large samples, as is demonstrated in \Cref{sect:6.2}.
+Given that the representations have mean 0 and variance 1, by partial identifiability and consistency, the representations obtained from different runs of the experiments will have a correlation close to 1 at each dimension in large samples, as will be demonstrated experimentally in \Cref{sect:6.2}.